CooperDenny/CricketStatsHub/README.md

 ## Competitions with Available Data

-CricketStatsHub repository contains data from various cricket competitions, providing a comprehensive dataset for analysis and research purposes.
+The CricketStatsHub repository contains data from various cricket competitions, providing a comprehensive dataset for analysis and research purposes. ***note that there may be some missing matches in the datasets***

 Here's a list of competitions for which data is available:

-* ***note that there may be some missing matches in the dataset***

 - Afghanistan Premier League (2018-10-05 - )
 - Bangladesh Premier League (2012-02-11 - )